n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.ssetrigger.md

+---
+title: SSE Trigger node - n8n Documentation
+description: Documentation for the SSE Trigger node in n8n, a workflow automation platform.
+Includes guidance on usage, and links to examples.
+---

 # SSE Trigger

 Server-Sent Events (SSE) is a server push technology enabling a client to receive automatic updates from a server via HTTP connection.
 The SSE Trigger node is used to receive server-sent events and is a trigger node.